 A subsidiary is an investee over which the Company is able to exercise control.
-The Company controls an investee if all three of the following elements are present: power over the investee, exposure, or rights, to variable returns from the investee, and the ability to use its power to affect those variable returns.
+The Company controls an investee if all three of the following elements are present: (i) power over the investee, (ii) exposure, or (iii) rights, to variable returns from the investee, and the ability to use its power to affect those variable returns.
 Control is reassessed whenever facts and circumstances indicate that there may be a change in any of these elements of control.